confluentinc/kafka-streams-examples/docs/index.rst

 Create the ksqlDB application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you will create ksqlDB queries that are the equivalent to the |kstreams|.
+Now you create ksqlDB queries that are the equivalent to the |kstreams|.

 You have two options to proceed: